petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-a-custom-layout-and-view-to-distributor-application.md

 # Adding a Custom Layout and View to Distributor Application

 When you published the Distributor Application object, Liferay created a default [layout](https://learn.liferay.com/w/dxp/building-applications/objects/creating-and-managing-objects/layouts) and [view](https://learn.liferay.com/w/dxp/building-applications/objects/creating-and-managing-objects/views).
-The layout provides a UI for creating and editing object entries, while the view provides a UI for viewing and managing existing entries.
+The layout provides a UI for creating and editing object entries, and the view provides a UI for viewing and managing existing entries.
 Here you'll use cURL scripts to create a custom layout and view.

 ```{note}
 Subsequent lessons will explore how to design engaging, responsive user interfaces with Liferay's page builder features.
 Object custom layouts and views are only used here during development.